1. Home

 finished DIY doily wreath

-Creating a Valentine wreath using paper doilies is so fun!
-This wreath adds such a simple elegance to your home for Valentine’s Day.
-The doilies remind me of a vintage lace linen, which is the perfect texture for this holiday.
+Creating a DIY Valentine’s wreath using paper doilies is so fun!
+This wreath adds such a simple elegance to your home for Valentine’s Day decor.

 a DIY Valentine wreath

 Valentine’s Day is a day all about love!
 Love for a significant other, love for your pet, love for your family, love for self, or love for nature.
-You can also infuse love into your home by incorporating decor that is unique to you and that makes each space feel warm and inviting.

 a display of milk glass for Valentine's Day

-I truly hope this tutorial on creating a Valentine wreath using paper doilies is helpful for you!
-Sometimes it’s difficult to find inexpensive home decor, especially if you are on a budget.
 Let this DIY inspire you to use the ideas shown here and make it your own.
 Be encouraged to embrace this season of love and be inspired to create along the way!

 signature from The Antiqued Journey